adoyle-h/lobash/doc/module-usages/README.md

 Each module provides only one function which naming prefixed with `l.`.

 The function which naming suffixed with `.p` should be used in pipeline.
 Like `echo ' string ' | l.trim.p`.

 The function which naming suffixed with `.s` means in strict mode.
-It uses `echo true/false` instead of `return 0/1`.
+It uses `echo true/false` instead of `return 0/1` to return values "true" and "false".

 ## TOC